dipayan90/autoerroretry/README.md

  - Configuring your own Connection settings for Amazon SQS, Apache Kafka and File Based Queue Tape.
  - Configuring how often you would want your logic to obtain failures and do a retry of your own custom logic.
    Default value is 10 secs if nothing is passed.
+   You can also configure an initial delay in kick starting the retry.Default value for the initial delay is 0 seconds

 Future Scope: